 Health is a state of complete physical, mental and social well-being and not merely the absence of disease or infirmity.

-The World Health Organization defines mental health as "a state of well-being in which the individual realizes his or her own abilities, can cope with the normal stresses of life, can work productively and fruitfully, and is able to make a contribution to his or her community
+The World Health Organisation defines mental health as "a state of well-being in which the individual realises his or her own abilities, can cope with the normal stresses of life, can work productively and fruitfully, and is able to make a contribution to his or her community.

-Mind is a non-physical phenomenon which perceives, thinks, recognises, experiences and reacts to the environment.
+Mind is a phenomenon which perceives, thinks, recognises, experiences and reacts to the environment.

 The mind is described as having two main aspects: clarity and knowing; meaning that the mind is clear, formless and allows for objects to arise in it, and that the mind is knowing, an awareness, a consciousness which can engage with objects.

 Let us compare our body and mind to a computer.
 In this simile, the body is the hardware and the mind is the software.